zhouhuashan/onnxruntime/docs/IR.md

 For example, an operator taking two arguments may be passed five values.
 In this example, an arg_count list '[2,3]' would mean that the first two inputs are associated with the first operator parameter, and the last three inputs with the second parameter.
 The input argument count list MUST be populated and its length MUST match the number of formal parameters of the operator.

+__OPEN QUESTION: Are such arguments identified as sequences in operator declarations?__

 Control inputs are used to establish edges in the computation graph that are based on other concerns than data dependencies.
 Inference runtime implementations MAY choose to ignore control edges when scheduling computations.

 The list of nodes defining the top-level computation graph MUST be ordered topologically; that is, if node K follows node N in the graph, none of the data inputs of N may refer to outputs of K; further, no control input of N may refer to K.